openmobilityfoundation/mobility-data-specification/provider/README.md

 A trip represents a journey taken by a *mobility as a service* customer with a geo-tagged start and stop point.

 The trips API allows a user to query historical trip data.
-The API should allow querying trips at least by ID, geofence for start or end, and time.

 Endpoint: `/trips`
 Method: `GET`